owlprotocol/workspace-public/packages-public/packages/docs/docs-contracts/advanced/contract-structure.md

 ## [Typechain] types
 [Typechain] can be used to generate Typescript types for the smart contracts.
-We do **NOT** use the [@typechain/hardhat] plugin as it only supports generating types for 1 framework.
+We do **NOT** use the [@typechain/hardhat] plugin as it only supports generating types for one framework.

 Generated [Typechain] types for [ether.js] and [web3.js] using:
 ```bash